TheRobBrennan/crewai-flows-crash-course/README.md

 ## Conda Environment

+If you need to install conda, please see [Install Miniconda](https://docs.anaconda.com/miniconda/install/#quick-command-line-install)

 To create a conda environment with Python 3.12, use the following command:

-conda create --name crewai-flows python=3.12
+`conda create --name crewai-flows python=3.12`

 To activate the conda environment, use:

-conda activate crewai-flows
+`conda activate crewai-flows`

 ## Virtualenv